Fiehn/wiki-classification-mlops/reports/README.md

 >
 > Answer:

 We heavily relied on branches for feature development.
-Creating a new branch for each feature.
-This seperated the work and ensured that there was always working code on the main branch.
-All merges to main were made with PR's to check that all code passed the appropriate tests before being commited to main.
+We created a new branch for each feature being developed and then once the feature was working it was merged into the main branch via a pull request.
+This helped to separate the work and ensure that there was always working code on the main branch (disregarding uncaught errors and build failures).
+All merges to main were made with PR's to check that all code passed the appropriate tests before being committed to main.
+Then when merge conflicts appeared we made sure to have at least one other developer to review the pull request before admitting it.

 ### Question 10